 HUD 241(a) loans can close within 20 weeks.
 This timeline allows eight weeks for the pre-application process and eight weeks for the firm application process.
 Borrowers should expect to wait another three to four weeks for closing.
 If the loan will fund a new construction project or substantial rehabilitation, borrowers can opt for single-stage processing to decrease the overall application period.

 Additional HUD Requirements and Items for Consideration

 HUD 241(a) loans are subject to the same restrictions and regulations that govern the root mortgage loan insurance program.

 Borrowers must meet the same IOD requirements and working capital requirements that govern the 221(d)(4) program, unless they obtain waivers.

 Section 241 supplemental loans are subject to Davis Bacon wage requirements only if the original mortgage has the same requirement.

 Borrowers should expect to schedule a pre-application conference with the local HUD Program Center or Multifamily HUB to verify the feasibility of the proposed multifamily property improvements.

 The HUD 241(a) loan doesn't meet the unique needs of every multifamily property owner.
-To learn about other financial options to update or expand and improve your apartment building portfolio, email us directly at firstname.lastname@example.org.
-Potential borrowers can also visit www.multifamily.loans for additional options that may include Fannie Mae Apartment Loans, Freddie Mac Small Balance Loans, bank financing and life company financing for multifamily properties.
+To learn about other financial options to update, expand, or improve your apartment building portfolio, visit Multifamily Loans for additional options that may include Fannie Mae apartment loans, Freddie Mac Small Balance Loans, bank financing, and life company financing for multifamily properties.